About the school

 Increases in scholarship rates for socioeconomic reasons:

-A student is eligible for an increase in the Erasmus scholarship rate on socio-economic grounds if:
+A student is eligible for an increase in the Erasmus scholarship rate on socioeconomic grounds if he or she:

-• receives a social scholarship at the University of Applied Sciences
+• receives a social scholarship at the College of Polytechnics

 • is entitled to child benefit according to the amendment to Act No. 117/1995 Coll.

-• provides that the family's decisive income does not exceed the product of the family's subsistence minimum and a coefficient of 3.4
+• proves that the family's decisive income does not exceed the product of the family's subsistence minimum and a coefficient of 3.4

-The facts on the basis of which the student is applying for the increase must be documented (entitlement to child benefit, social security, etc. scholarship, child/dependency certificate).
+The facts on the basis of which the student is applying for the increase must be documented (entitlement to child benefit, social security, etc. scholarship, confirmation of children/dependents).

-The student must apply for an increase in the grant only before the start of the mobility and the entitlement must be supported by the relevant supporting documents (entitlement to child allowance, social security benefits, social security contributions, etc.). scholarship, child/dependants certificate; for child benefit certificate for the last completed quarter).
+The student must apply for an increase in the grant before the start of the mobility, and the entitlement must be supported by the relevant supporting documents (entitlement to child allowance, social security benefits, social security contributions, etc., scholarship, child/dependants certificate; for child benefit certificate for the last completed quarter).

-The student is then entitled to the increase for the entire period of mobility.
+The student is then entitled to the increase for the entire mobility period.
 This increase cannot be claimed after the start of mobility.

 Duration of mobility and calculation of the grant